skippyr/libtdk/DOCS.md

 ## ❡ Colors

-The library allows you to set terminals colors into layers by using different color formats.
-Available layers are contained in the [`Layer`](#layer-enum-class) enum class.
-Each color format accepted is a class:
+You can set terminals colors into layers using different color formats.
+Available layers are contained in the [`Layer`](#layer-enum-class) enum class and each color  format accepted is a class:

 - [`HexColor`](#hexcolor-class): refers to a hexadecimal color.
 - [`RGBColor`](#rgbcolor-class): refers to an RGB color.
 - [`XColor`](#xcolor-class): refers to a color from the XTerm palette: a terminal exclusive palette containing 256 colors.
 The ANSI code of the first 16 colors of this palette plus one more color used for resets are contained in the [`XColorCode`](#xcolorcode-enum-class) enum class.
 These codes map to colors of the active terminal theme and can be used to ensure consistency.

-A color can be applied by using the left shifting operator (`<<`) with an instance of a color class against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.
-To be removed, you must apply an instance of the [`XColor`](#xcolor-class) class constructed with the ANSI code [`XColorCode::Default`](#xcolorcode-enum-class) in the layer where the color has been applied.
+Apply one by using the left shifting operator (`<<`) with an instance of a color class against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.
+Remove it by applying an instance of the [`XColor`](#xcolor-class) class constructed with the ANSI code [`XColorCode::Default`](#xcolorcode-enum-class) in the layer where the color has been applied.

-The following example outputs the demo of three colors using different formats.
-Some colors are part of the [Flamerial](https://github.com/skippyr/flamerial) theme:
+The following example demonstrates how to use colors:

 ```cpp
 #include <iomanip>